xavicrono/retroarch-clover-extra/README.md

 - If the file extension of your game is not supported by Hakchi2, you may need to change the path in command line arguments (in Hakchi2's game options) to make it point to the corresponding core
 - To use RetroArch for any NES game, just add "--retroarch" to command line arguments
 - To use Nestopia instead of FCEUmm, install use_nestopia.hmod module
+- To use PicoDrive for all Genesis/Mega Drive games instead of Genesis Plus GX, install use_picodrive.hmod module.
+Make sure that picodrive module is installed before installing use_picodrive!
 - You can re-enable bilinear filtering in RetroArch's settings (Settings —> Video —> Bilinear Filtering)

 ## Additional information